dgaydukov/cert-aws/files/sa.md

 Every RT has routes with 2 fields (if you want to get to such destination go to this target)
 * Internet Gateway - entry point between your VPC and Internet.
 It allows EC2 in VPC directly access Internet.
 You can use public IP or elastic IP(won't change after stop/start) to both communicate with Internet and receive requests from outside web-servers.
 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances without public IP use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
+Since Nat GateWay created per AZ for HA it's suggested to create it in every AZ where you have instances.
+In this case single AZ failure will not block internet access from other private networks
 With IG you have both outbound and inbound access, but with Nat gateway - only outbound (your instance can access Internet, but is unaccessable from Internet)
 * Virtual private gateway - VPC+VPN
 * Peering Connection - create private secure connection between 2 VPC